-- 1. To take advantage of Open Measurement SDK support, include the AdVerifications node (or extensions node with type AdVerifications for pre VAST 4.1) - 2.
-If VPAID support status is not known or the consumers of the tag may need VPAID features, ensure that the VAST tag contains all 3 of the following so that the publisher has all resources available: - a.
+- a.
+The AdVerifications node (or extensions node with type AdVerifications for pre VAST 4.1) - b.
+The VPAID file type MediaFile node (for Blocking or Interactivity) - 3.
+If OMID/VPAID support status is not known and there is no hard requirement on VPAID use from the buyer, ensure that the VAST tag contains all 3 of the following so that the publisher has all resources available: - a.
 The AdVerifications node (or extensions node with type AdVerifications for pre VAST 4.1) - b.
 The VPAID file type MediaFile node (for Blocking or Interactivity) - c.
 One or more non-VPAID (video creative) MediaFile nodes.